Are All ATV Tires Directional? How to Tell?

 multi directional atv tire 1

-The tread pattern on most multi-directional tires looks the same when you turn the tire up side down.
+The tread pattern on most multi-directional tires looks the same when you turn the tire upside down.

 multi directional atv tires 1